Math Teacher Jobs and Employment Opportunities

 As of 2014, the mean annual salary for secondary school teachers was $59,330, as reported by BLS.
 The rate of growth from 2012 to 2022 for teachers at this level of education is 6% due to a decline in the enrollment rate.
 However, there will be employment growth for secondary teachers in the South and West.

 Postsecondary Math Teachers

-Some postsecondary math teachers provide remedial math, business math or statistics instruction to high school graduates who need refresher courses or want to better their career chances.
-Subjects taught by college math teachers span the range between simple math for non-math graduates to advanced topics like differential topology or cryptography.
+Subjects taught by undergraduate and graduate math teachers can range from remedial math to more advanced topics like combinatorics, model theory and analysis I and II, depending on the audience.
+For example, some math professors may focus on providing remedial math instruction or business math to high school graduates who need refresher courses or who want to improve their career chances.
+On the other hand, other math professors can offer courses in advanced calculus, topology or algebraic number theory.
 Class sizes may vary greatly, from one or two students to a large lecture hall.
-College math professors may have graduate student assistants to ease their workload, but assistants require their own supervision and administration.
+College math professors may also have graduate student assistants to help ease their workload.

 Related to Math Teacher Jobs

 Math teachers at the middle and high school levels generally receive a bachelor's degree in education.
 Continue reading for an...

 Elementary math teachers require some formal education.
 Learn about the degree, job duties and licensure requirements to see if...

 A kindergarten teacher instructs students who are normally four to six years old using games, technology, group activities,...